 My initial art training occurred in TAFE and Colleges of Advanced Educations where I was strongly influenced by Abstract Expressionism, sculptural formalism and performance-installation art.
 I practiced as a sculptor and performance artist for 15 years.
 This was punctuated by two performances at the Cite Internationale Des Artes, Paris in 1984 courtesy of a AGNSW Moya Dyring Studio residency and an Australia Council travel grant.
 In the 1990s I began to paint and studied a Master of Arts at The University of Western Sydney from 99-2001.
-This Masters research later led me to become fascinated with the mode of thinking that people employ when they are involved with *cohesive in-groups where their need for security and unanimity overrides any ideas that may challenge group consensus.
+This Masters research later led me to become fascinated with the mode of thinking that people employ when they are involved with "cohesive in-groups" where their need for security and unanimity overrides any ideas that may challenge group consensus.
 The enmeshed relationships within such groups isolates them from outside sources of information and analysis. [*Irving Janis]

 I have always been interested in how social values and cultural history can be transmitted by folk narrative, fables and absurd yarns and what these say about group cohesion, conformity and shared presumptions.
 I like to collect a range of humorous stories, anecdotes on which to base subjects for my current narrative paintings.
 My early career performance/installation art experience and recent amateur stage design has also helped me to develop theatrical painting interpretations of social events through fictional characters and narratives.
 They form contemporary fables much as the “interesting eccentrics” that populated my father’s “yarns” in my childhood.
 In one way I have continued the “yarn-spinning” through fictional narratives based on family research.

 Through fictitious and purposely ambiguous subjects I hope to stimulate the audience’s curiosity to question what is actually occurring in my paintings.
 These should elicit a large variety of interpretations and judgements from the viewers.
 The viewers are led to analyse the motives of the characters in these faux narratives and often suspect their behaviour.